Give us feedback

 This pilot program is a joint effort between IT and the PPH team.
 PPH team leads are helping to identify printers and communicate the project to staff, while IT has identified the process for default settings and will provide quarterly evaluations.
 The PPH project lead is coordinating the efforts of PPH and IT and supporting the evaluation process.

-It is still early days but we look forward to sharing more and were pleased that we were able to engage IT in the process,” says Fraser Health Public Health Consultant Darryl Quantz.
+It is still early days but we look forward to evaluating and scaling across Fraser Health.
+We were pleased that we were able to engage IT in the process,” says Fraser Health Planetary Health Lead Darryl Quantz.